 First, the quick answer to the second question: To display an ampersand in a menu you have to type it twice, for example: "Sweet && Sour".

 Why?
-The ampersand character in Windows menu is used to make a keyboard shortcut with the following character.
-For example, in the screen capture from Notepad on the right, the Replace command can be called by pression Atl + E then R. This is because, under the hood, the menu name is "&Edit" and the menu command is "&Replace".
+The ampersand character in Windows menu is used to make the following character a keyboard accelerator (or shortcut).
+For example, in the screen capture from Notepad on the right, the Replace command can be called by pression Atl + E (to open the Edit menu) then R to launch the command.
+This is because, under the hood, the names of the menu and menu item are "&Edit" and "&Replace".

-The ampersand can be inserted anywhere in a menu name to enable the following character as a keyboard shortcut.
+The ampersand can be inserted anywhere in a menu name to enable the following character as a keyboard accelerator.

-Normally, Windows will underline the menu shortcuts only when you open the menu with a keyboard shortcut.
-To force Windows to always display the menu shortcut, check the Underline keyboard shortcuts option in the Ease of Access Center section of the Windows Control Panel.
+Normally, Windows will underline the menu accelerators only when you open the menu with a keyboard shortcut.
+To force Windows to always display the accelerators, check the Underline keyboard shortcuts option in the Ease of Access Center section of the Windows Settings (aka Windows Control Panel).